Ghanem Ibrahim al-Hassan

-Ghanem Ibrahim al-Hassan was a Syrian Brigadier General who was shot and killed in Idlib by armed opposition fighters during the Syrian Civil War, in the 2011 Idlib clashes, according to Syrian state media SANA.
-He had been training soldiers at the Assad Military Engineering Academy in the town of Saraqeb in Idlib.
+Ghanem Ibrahim al-Hassan was a Syrian Brigadier General who was shot and killed in Idlib by armed opposition fighters during the Syrian civil war, in the 2011 Idlib clashes, according to Syrian state media SANA.
+He had been training soldiers at the Assad Military Engineering Academy in the town of Saraqib in Idlib.
 According to SANA, al-Hasan was from Homs.